 Divorce Mediation – An Overview

 What is Divorce Mediation?
-Divorce mediation is a procedure whereby divorcing couples are able to meet privately with a neutral third-party to talk and negotiate about a range of divorce-related issues without the presence of their attorneys.
+Divorce mediation is a procedure whereby divorcing couples are able to meet privately with a neutral Long Island divorce mediators (third-party) to talk and negotiate about a range of divorce-related issues without the presence of their attorneys.
 Mediation is generally less emotional and expensive than a lengthy divorce trial, and often it proceeds much quicker.
 If you are seeking a peaceful and amicable divorce, it is advisable to seek out a qualified, compassionate and affordable Divorce Mediation Lawyer.

 During mediation, the concerned parties meet separately with an experienced mediator who assists them in identifying their needs and expectations.
 In addition to this, the divorce mediation professional helps to identify and appreciate each individual’s unique situation and assets.
 Once a list of individual needs and assets is generated, an agreement can be reached concerning the distribution of those assets, as well as the amount of child custody and visitation rights that will be awarded to each party and what proportion of those assets will be awarded to each party.
 The goal of any divorce mediation is to arrive at an agreement that is beneficial to all parties involved and one that is fair to the children.